tomregelink/presto/README.md

 Build Presto from source
 -----------------------

-To build the Presto application, you will need [Eclipse 3.4.2](http://www.eclipse.org/downloads/packages/eclipse-classic-342/ganymedesr2) with the RCP plugin (Rich Client Applications) and a Windows machine.
+To build the Presto application, you will need [Eclipse 3.4.2 for RCP/Plug-in Developers](http://www.eclipse.org/downloads/packages/eclipse-rcpplug-developers/ganymedesr2) with the RCP plugin (Rich Client Applications) and a Windows machine.

 Import Presto in Eclipse: